Persons Disqualified from Fostering

 In these circumstances, the assessing social worker responsible for carrying out the checks on the prospective foster carer should prepare a report on the application setting out:

-The assessing social worker will arrange with the Panel Administrator a date for the Panel to consider the report and a copy of the report should be sent to the Panel Administrator 10 working days before the relevant Panel meeting.
+The assessing social worker will arrange with the Panel Administrative Team a date for the Panel to consider the report and the report should be sent to the Panel Administrator 16 working days before the relevant Panel meeting.

 The Panel minutes will be sent to the Agency Decision Maker (Fostering), who will consider the recommendation of the Fostering Panel on any such applications.